File your own tax return.

 This is most sole traders today.
 One return, due online by 31 January, covering the tax year that ran 6 April to 5 April.
 Follow the seven steps below and you are done.
 Keep your records tidy through the year and it is quick.

-If your turnover is £50,000 or more, you must keep digital records and send four short quarterly updates plus a final declaration, instead of one return.
+Once that letter has come, you keep digital records and send four short quarterly updates plus a final declaration, instead of one return.
 The first quarter, 6 April to 5 July 2026, is due by 7 August 2026.

 This is exactly what Lekhio is built for.
 It keeps the digital records and prepares each update, so the change is no extra work for you.
 The seven steps below still help you understand the whole picture.